‘General Hospital’ Spoilers: Shocking Promo Reveals Ava Is A Traitor, Patient 6 Is Trying To Reach PC Mob Boss

 General Hospital spoilers for Monday reveal Franco will finally have some progress on his search for the mysterious boy.
 Betsy will confirm there was a twin, but it was not Franco’s twin brother.
 The mystery surrounding the boyhood pictures will continue to haunt Franco.
 He will try to discover the truth, but this is just the beginning of a long string of shocking revelations.

 Meanwhile, Ava’s adventure in St. Petersburg will be an exciting one.
 Ava has been warned to stay away from Patient Six, but it seems like the woman doesn’t respond well to firm warnings.
 After defying orders from the hospital personnel, Ava will convince the mysterious roommate in the hospital to give her a contact number.
-General Hospital spoilers tease Ava would hide the phone number, but she will receive a scolding from her doctor who tells her it’s her to behave or kiss her dreams goodbye.
+General Hospital spoilers tease Ava would hide the phone number, but she will receive a scolding from her doctor who tells her to behave or kiss her dreams goodbye.

 Eventually, Dr. Klein will realize Ava knows more than she is letting on, and he will give her a choice.
 General Hospital spoilers reveal Ava will have no choice but to surrender the phone number Patient Six gave her if she wants to have her good looks restored.